MaCFP/macfp-db/Fire_Growth/UMD_SBI/Computational_Results/2026/UMD/README.md

 ------------------

-### Test case
+### Test cases

-A symmetric corner geometry with propane burner, similar to the single burning item test.
+A symmetric corner geometry with propane burner and PMMA panels on both corner faces (full SBI case with condensed fuel), similar to the single burning item test.

 ------------------

 ### CFD package